Adopted by President’s Cabinet 6/26/18

 Faculty Consulting Guidelines

 Recognizing that teaching, research and public service are the primary responsibilities of faculty members, it is reasonable and desirable for faculty members to engage in additional activity beyond duties assigned by the institution which are professional in nature and based on the appropriate discipline for which the individual receives additional compensation during the contract year.
-Faculty contemplating outside activities must seek approval using the process described above and the Permission for Outside Activity form.
+Faculty contemplating compensated outside activities must seek approval using the process described above and the Permission for Outside Activity form.
 The below definitions are provided as guidance.

 Definitions

-Compensation is any payment, deferred payment, equity or deferred equity provided in exchange for the expectation that the faculty member will perform work or services for the benefit of the outside payer.
+Compensation is any payment, deferred payment, equity, or deferred equity provided in exchange for the expectation that the faculty member will perform work or services for the benefit of the outside payer.
 Compensation does not include standard Honoraria.

-Faculty Primary Responsibilities are teaching, research, clinical practice, service, administrative duties and other appropriate duties assigned by the institution to the faculty member.
+Faculty Primary Responsibilities are teaching, research, clinical practice, service, administrative duties, and other appropriate duties assigned by the institution to the faculty member.

 Faculty Secondary Responsibilities are professional activities or affiliations traditionally undertaken by faculty outside of the immediate institution employment context but where the faculty member represents the institution and his or her affiliation to it.
-Secondary responsibilities may or may not entail the receipt of Honoraria, remuneration or the reimbursement of expenses.
+Secondary responsibilities may or may not entail the receipt of Honoraria, remuneration, or the reimbursement of expenses.

-Outside Consulting is any activity for Compensation other than Primary Responsibilities or Secondary Responsibilities that a faculty member may engage in that, (1) is based upon professional knowledge, experience, and abilities of the faculty member that relate to the faculty members expertise or responsibilities as a USG faculty member, and (2) performed for any business, self-employment, or public or private entity other than his or her institution.
+Outside Consulting is any activity for Compensation other than Primary Responsibilities or Secondary Responsibilities that a faculty member may engage in that, (1) is based upon professional knowledge, experience, and abilities of the faculty member that relate to the faculty member’s expertise or responsibilities as a USG faculty member, and (2) is performed for any business, self-employment, or public or private entity other than his or her institution.

-Faculty is defined by Board of Regents Policy 3.2 as the corps of instruction and administrative officers and includes full time research and extension personnel and duly certified librarians with comparable training.
+Faculty is defined by Board of Regents Policy 3.2 as the corps of instruction and administrative officers and includes full-time research and extension personnel and duly certified librarians with comparable training.

 Annual Disclosure